HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 ---

-## 6. Configure the primaryname server for dynamic updates
+## 6. Configure the primary nameserver for dynamic updates

-Update /etc/bind/named.conf.local on the primary name server and add the following section to any zone that will be updated dynamically:
+Update /etc/bind/named.conf.local on the primary name server and add the following section to any zone prepared for dynamical update:

 ```bash
 update-policy {